jackwelsh007-arch/exposure-value-to-light-value/README.md

 3. Click the **"Open file from Disk"** folder icon, select your downloaded `main.py`, and click **"Run"**.

 #### ⚠️ Note on Modifying Input Values Inside the Code

-When customizing the fallback configuration inside the `main.py` file, you will find a dedicated entry box:
+To change the default parameters in this console version, you can modify the configuration block directly inside the `main.py` file:

 ```python
 # =========================================================================